Psychology BSc (Hons)

 QS Stars University Ratings

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023Why you should study this course
+QS Best Student Cities Index 2025

-- You will have the opportunity to gain a critical appreciation of how psychology can be applied to real world questions, cross-cultural and diverse situations across global contexts
+• You will have the opportunity to gain a critical appreciation of how psychology can be applied to real world questions, cross-cultural and diverse situations across global contexts.

-- Focus on employability: developing transferable, practical and cognitive skills (e.g. critical analysis, problem solving, and leadership), putting you in an excellent position to secure postgraduate education or employment in an increasingly competitive graduate education and job market.
+• Focus on employability: developing transferable, practical and cognitive skills (e.g. critical analysis, problem solving, and leadership), putting you in an excellent position to secure postgraduate education or employment in an increasingly competitive graduate education and job market.

-- Collaborative Online International Learning (COIL) projects enhances international awareness through multi-cultural communication and peer interaction at participating institutions (subject to availability)
+• Collaborative Online International Learning (COIL) projects enhances international awareness through multi-cultural communication and peer interaction at participating institutions (subject to availability).

-- Opportunities to participate in exciting field trips2 to a range of overseas destinations, which have previously included the United States.
+• Opportunities to participate in exciting field trips2 to a range of overseas destinations, which have previously included the United States.

-300 in World Rankings for Psychology according to the
+in World Rankings for Psychology

-Times Higher Education World University Rankings 2022
+Times Higher Education World University Rankings by subject 2022

 Accreditation and professional recognition